 Adding a New Job

-To add a new Job, click on the relevant Project, and then click New Job in the top right corner.
+To add a new Job, click on your chosen project, and then click New Job in the top-right corner.

 New job